Frozen (franchise): LEGO Disney Frozen: Operation Puffins (2025)

 A Lego special, LEGO Disney Frozen: Operation Puffins, was released on Disney+ in October 24, 2025.
 Taking place shortly after Frozen Fever, it shows that the Duke of Weselton loses everything after the events of the first film, and after finding a group of puffins, he sees that he can use them for revenge.
 At Arendelle Castle, while Elsa is shown to be stressed because everything in the castle must be in a certain position, Anna helps Olaf, Kristoff and Sven settle in, where they are not very happy due to the rules of how everything must be.
 At that moment, the puffins appear and steal the castle pieces for the Duke of Weselton, who intends to build his own castle.
 Then, a chase begins in which the protagonists must stop the Duke while he transports the pieces on a train.
 After recovering the castle pieces, Anna and Elsa realize that home is wherever they are, and decide to rebuild the castle, this time with the rooms the way they like them.

+Untitled short film (2026)

+In a February 2026 interview with License Global, Paul Glitter, the executive vice president of global brand commercialization at Disney Consumer Products, revealed that a new Frozen short film would be released in October.
+He elaborated by saying, "we're excited to kick off the countdown to Frozen III with a new short this October, ahead of our biggest ever cross-company movie marketing campaign in 2027."